metio/seb/content/posts/firefox-darkmode.md

 }
 ```

-To tell Firefox to use dark mode for all web pages on Linux, go to `about:config` and add/change ` ui.systemUsesDarkTheme` to `1` and `browser.in-content.dark-mode` to `true`.
+To tell Mozilla Firefox to use dark mode for all web pages on Linux, go to `about:config` and add/change ` ui.systemUsesDarkTheme` to `1` and `browser.in-content.dark-mode` to `true`.